ecrucru/anticrux/README.md

 The working directory is the one where the engine is stored.

-To start a new game, you should always use the menu "File > New game" because the home screen is unable (at the current time) to start a variant game.
-From the dialog of the new game, you must select the variant called "Suicide" or "Giveaway" and then select the engine.
+To start a new game, you must use the menu "File > New game" or click on the big weather icon of the welcome screen.
+You may not find the engine in the drop-down list of the welcome screen because it doesn't play the classical chess.
+From the dialog of the new game, do select the variant called "Suicide" or "Giveaway", then select the engine and the applicable level with the slider.

 ## AntiCrux hELO world